Pure extension of the theta divisor over the moduli space of abelian varieties: Background on logarithmic and tropical geometry

-\begin{lemma} If $X$ is noetherian and $f$ is a PL function on $X$ then there exists a subdivision $X' \to X$ such that the pullback of $f$ to $X'$ is strict PL. \end{lemma} \begin{proof} Locally this is clear (by definition any PL function on a cone becomes strict on some subdivision), and if $X$ is noetherian then we can find a global subdivision refining any finite collection of local subdivisions. \end{proof}
+In particular suppose that $X = \ca A_\Sigma$ for some cone stack $\Sigma$.
+One may then choose the $U_i$ to correspond to the cones of $\Sigma$ and the $V_j$ to correspond to the pairwise intersections of cones (which are again cones).
+Then $T$ is the colimit in the category of topological spaces of the diagram $\Sigma$, and the functions on $\ca A_\Sigma$ are the functions on $T$.

-We will essentially only need a very concrete case of this construction.
-Suppose that $\Sigma$ is a cone stack with Artin fan $\ca A_\Sigma$.
-Then PL/conical/continuous conical functions on $\ca A_\Sigma$ correspond exactly to the intuitive combinatorial notions.
-In particular, given a map $f\colon X \to \Sigma$ then we can write down PL/conical/continuous conical functions on $X$ by writing them down on $\Sigma$ and pulling back.
+Given a cone stack $\Sigma$ and a map $X \to \ca A_\Sigma$ then we can write down sPL (respectively PL, or conical, or continuous conical) functions on $X$ by writing them down on $\Sigma$ and pulling back.
 We do not claim that every such function on $X$ arises in this way, but this approach will be enough to construct all the examples we need.

+We next prove some basic properties of the above spaces of functions.
+Let $X$ be an algebraic stack with log structure. \begin{lemma} If $X$ is noetherian and $f$ is a PL function on $X$ then there exist a positive integer $n$ and a subdivision $X' \to X$ such that the pullback of $nf$ to $X'$ is strict PL. \end{lemma} \begin{proof} Locally this is clear (by definition any PL function on a cone becomes strict upon some multiplication and subdivision).
+Since $X$ is noetherian we can find a global subdivision refining any finite collection of local subdivisions. \end{proof}